If you're living on campus at Columbia University Irving Medical Center or thinking of living on campus, please review these policies.

 The Office of Housing Services has the right to inspect all dorms, rooms, and apartments to ensure cleanliness.
 A notice will be sent to the tenant of record indicating the day and time of inspection.
 If the tenant of record is not available to give access at that time, we will go ahead and enter the unit.

-Thirty to 45 days before moving out of your on-campus housing , a representative from the Office of Housing Services will inspect your living area.
-If it exceeds the normal wear and tear, we'll inspect the damages and may charge you for them.
+Thirty to 45 days before you move out of your on-campus housing, a representative from the Office of Housing Services will inspect your living area.
+If it exceeds the normal wear and tear, we will inspect the damages and may charge you for them.

 You should receive a child window safety guard notice when you sign your lease.
 After you move in, you'll get a notice once a year.
 New York City landlords are required by law to install child guards in your apartment if you have children under the age of 10 living with you, or if you request child guards.
 If small children will be visiting your apartment, you should install child guards.
 If you did not receive a child guard notice or if you decide you need child guards, contact the Office of Housing Services immediately.